sunfishcode/origin/README.md

  - The [origin-start-lto example] is like origin-start, but builds with LTO.

- - The [tiny example] is like origin-start, but builds with optimization flags and disables features to build a very small binary.
+ - The [tiny example] is like origin-start, but builds with optimization flags, disables features, and adds an objcopy trick to produce a very small binary—408 bytes on x86-64!

 ## Fully static linking